 Trained volunteers will be available at the event to handle collected materials and ensure safe disposal.
 You will be expected to provide the materials you wish to dispose of in a clear, sealed bag (volunteers will not be able to accept loose pills or capsules).

-When attending the event on October 24, 2020, be sure to wear a mask and keep a distance of at least 6 feet from others, and follow any additional procedures or guidance provided by volunteers at your local event to help keep yourself and your community safe.
+When attending the event, be sure to follow any procedures and/or guidance provided by volunteers at your local collection site to help keep yourself and your community safe.